 BIOL 5399.
 EUKARYOTIC GENOME ANNOTATION.
 Two credit hours.
 One hour of lecture and three hours of research per week.
-Prerequisite: BIOL 3300.
+Prerequisite: BIOL 3300 or authorization of the Director of the Department.

 Practical course covering the annotation of genomic fragments in different eukaryotic species, using the genome of an evolutionarily closely related species as a reference sequence.
 Includes the detailed study of the structure of diverse genetic elements, molecular evolution processes, and the use of applications and computer programs useful for studies in genomics.
 A final report is required.
 BIOL 5416.
 HERPETOLOGY.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.